Pass your exams and become a pilot

 For experienced private pilots who want to learn to fly in cloud, in any class of airspace, but don’t want to become commercially qualified – the Competency-Based Instrument Rating (CBIR) is ideal.

-The Padpilot 2021 CBIR book series has been fully updated for the new CBIR/EIR syllabus and contains the specific knowledge you need for the CBIR in an easy to read format, alongside explanatory interactive content, study aids and revision quizzes.
+The Padpilot 2021 CBIR book series has been fully updated for the new CBIR/EIR syllabus and contains the specific knowledge you need for the CBIR in Apple Book format with explanatory interactive content, study aids and revision quizzes built in.

 Which flight school?